 Counseling Degrees and Programs in West Virginia

 West Virginia offers prospective counseling students several counseling program options at a small number of public or not-for-profit colleges and universities.
 West Virginia schools offer degree programs in mental health counseling, rehabilitation counseling, school counseling, and substance abuse counseling.
 If you are interested in starting a counseling career in one of these areas, you will find both on-campus and online programs that help you meet state educational requirements for licensure.
 Most counseling degrees in West Virginia are offered at the graduate level, as most types of licensure require at least a master’s degree.
-If you are interested in completing a bachelor’s degree in counseling or want to study a field of counseling not available in West Virginia, such as marriage and family therapy, you will likely need to consider programs in nearby states or online degrees.
+If you are interested in studying a field of counseling not available in West Virginia, such as marriage and family therapy, you will likely need to consider programs in nearby states or online degrees.

-- There are 2 not-for-profit four-year colleges and universities that offer a program in marriage and family therapy, mental health counseling, school counseling, substance abuse counseling, and/or vocational rehabilitation counseling in West Virginia.1,2
+- There are 5 not-for-profit colleges and universities that offer a program in mental health counseling, marriage and family therapy, vocational rehabilitation counseling, school counseling, and/or substance abuse counseling in West Virginia.1,2

-- Of the counseling schools in West Virginia, 0 offer an associate’s degree, 1 offers a bachelor’s degree, 0 offer a certificate, and 2 offer a master’s or advanced degree.1,2
+- Of the counseling schools in West Virginia, 2 offer an associate degree, 2 offer a bachelor’s degree, 4 offer a certificate, and 2 offer a master’s or advanced degree.1,2

 - No schools offer a degree in marriage and family therapy.1,2